Blue Line (Mumbai Metro): Stations

-There are 12 stations on Line 1.
+There are 12 stations on Blue Line.
 All stations have three levels that are accessed via stairs, escalators, and elevators.
 Trains leave from the second floor, which is the Platform level.
 There is a maximum gap of 85 mm between the platform and train doors.

-There are 100 staircases (minimum 4 in each station), 45 elevators and 95 escalators on the 12 stations of Line 1.
+There are 100 staircases (minimum 4 in each station), 45 elevators and 95 escalators on the 12 stations of Blue Line.
 Platforms have polycarbonate roofs which allow them to be naturally lit.
 Stations feature murals created by university students.
 Metro authorities organised the "Majhi Metro" festival and requested art and architecture students to enter a contest, where the winners were awarded the opportunity to design and style a metro station, based on the theme "Mumbai".

 On 3 July 2013, MMOPL announced that Wi-Fi services were enabled at all 12 stations on the line.
 The facility is expected to be available on moving trains by the end of the month.
 You Broadband is the service provider.

-There are no parking facilities available on Line 1.
-The MMRDA stated that this was because there was no space available.
+There are no parking facilities available on Blue Line.
+The MMRDA said that this was because there was no space available.
 The Ghatkopar station is connected with the western side of the Ghatkopar railway station through a 12 m wide foot-over-bridge.

 Under sponsorship agreements, the MMOPL rebranded the Andheri and WEH stations as the Bank of Baroda Andheri station and the Magicbricks WEH station in August 2016 and February 2017 respectively.
-The MMRDA stated that MMOPL cannot re-brand station's without its permission.
+The MMRDA said that MMOPL cannot re-brand station's without its permission.
 In March 2017, the Union ministry of urban development clarified that MMOPL was permitted to rebrand stations.
 The revenue earned by MMOPL through the rebranding is not shared with the MMRDA, nor passed on to commuters through lower ticket fares.

 As part of the Station Area Traffic Improvement Scheme (SATIS), the MMRDA moved all bus and taxi stands to a distance of about 40–50 metres away from the stations.
 The MMRDA believes that the previous location of the stands just next the stations resulted in traffic congestion and restricted the movement of pedestrians.
 Congestion issues were resolved after the implementation of SATIS at all stations on the line.